Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Generators tend to have their watt output, such as 1,000 watts, 2,500 watts, and 4,000 watts, listed in its product title.
 There are no differences between the watt output of an inverter generator vs regular generator.

 Improved Detectors, Sensors, and Alarms

 Modern inverter generators have more useful features than their gas-guzzling regular counterparts.
-While you should never use a generator in an enclosed space, newer inverter generators include sensors to alert users when carbon monoxide levels reach concerning levels.
+While you should never use a generator in an enclosed space, newer inverter portable generators include sensors to alert users when carbon monoxide levels reach concerning levels.

 Such sensors cause the inverter to automatically shut down when carbon monoxide levels reach a certain point.
 The shutdown could be inconvenient if you’re powering lots of devices, but it has the overall benefit of preserving your health.

 Can You Save Money With an Inverter Generator?